 - Keep the product under lock and key and out of reach of children. - Keep the product in its original packaging.
-Avoid decanting. - Avoid entering the treated plot (people, animals) during the 24 hours following the treatment.
-Do not put in a drinking bottle. - Store the product away from heat and humidity in aerated premises, avoid temperatures above 35° C.
+Avoid decanting. - Do not put in a drinking bottle. - Store the product away from heat and humidity in aerated premises, avoid temperatures above 35° C.